Step-1: Configure the target access point by following the steps below:

-- Note that access point's IP from it's Static Configuration
+- Note that access point's IP from it's Static Configuration (This information will be needed when configuring The Wireshark application)

 - Set preferred duration of traffic capture (default is 300 seconds)